Handloom sari: Impact on the economy and weavers' cooperatives

-In the 2010 census, 4.4 million families were engaged in hand weaving.
-In December 2011, the handloom industry wove 6.9 billion square metres of cloth.
+The economic policy in India aims to advance the handloom industry from the pre-independence period.
+The Textile Policy 1985 emphasized the promotion of handloom garments.
 Andhra Pradesh is said to be the home of 359,212 weaver families who work in primary cooperative handloom societies.
 Primary Handloom Weavers Cooperatives (PHWCS) includes weavers within certain specific geographical limits and provides production work to the members.
-The cooperatives also see that the weavers receive fare wages and conduct various welfare measures.
+The cooperatives also ensure that the weavers receive fair wages and conduct various welfare measures.